Fl1s/LogParser/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-Let me know if you need any adjustments or additional details!